IngoKl/TweetPinna/README.md

 # TweetPinna
 ![Logo](https://cloud.githubusercontent.com/assets/16179317/22861826/93aa52be-f122-11e6-891d-5ce9b452ef01.png?raw=true)

-TweetPinna is a tweet archiver written in (legacy) Python (2.7x) that saves tweets and metadata to MongoDB.
+TweetPinna is a tweet archiver that saves tweets and metadata to MongoDB.
 It is designed for long-running archival projects (e.g. for academic use) and is based on [Tweepy](http://www.tweepy.org/).
 As of now, TweetPinna is able to archive tweets based on search terms and/or hashtags as well as based on location.
 There is rudimentary support for archiving specific user's timelines.

-> I'm in the process of refactoring (and moving away from legacy Python) the whole codebase.
-The project, as it stands right now, works fine, but is fairly messy.
+> TweetPinna, as of 1.0.9, supports Python 3.
+However, the original TweetPinna was in written in (legacy) Python (2.7x).
+I'm in the process of refactoring (and actually moving away from legacy Python) the whole codebase.
+> The project, as it stands right now, works fine, but is fairly messy.
+There will be (very infrequent) marginal updates to this legacy version.

 ## Features
 * Automatic image download (profile pictures, images in tweets)